Federal Building & U.S. Courthouse, Danville

 Property Managers: Philip Heimlich and Leigh Ann Davis

 For building information and service calls, use the contact information in the top right corner of the page.
-For general federal government information, contact 1-800-FED-INFO.
+For other federal government information, call 1-800-FED-INFO.

-Parking and Public Transportation Located in the central business district of Danville, the Federal Building & U.S. Courthouse receives bus service from Danville Mass Transit.
+Parking and Public Transportation Located in the central business district of Danville, the U.S. Courthouse receives bus service from Danville Mass Transit.
 Street parking is also available for public visitors.

-History and Architectural Features The Danville Federal Building and U.S. Courthouse was designed by James Knox Taylor of the U.S. Treasury Department.
-The Neo-Classical Revival-style building opened to the public in 1911.
+History and Architectural Features The Danville U.S. Courthouse was designed by James Knox Taylor of the U.S. Treasury Department in the Neo-Classical Revival-style.
 The exterior wall construction is brick-faced with limestone on a granite base.
 The building’s public lobby was restored in 1991 and is adorned with green marble wainscot and columns, terrazzo floors, and wood-framed postal windows.

 On Sept.
 3, 1915, Danville’s Chapter of the Daughters of the American Revolution unveiled a memorial to Revolutionary War soldiers buried in Vermilion County.
 This cast bronze replica of Daniel Chester French’s sculpture “The Minuteman” stands atop a granite base in front of the courthouse’s west façade.

 For information regarding tours, available office space, or space for special events, contact Philip Heimlich at (217) 492-5029.

 The shortcut for this page is www.gsa.gov/danvillecths.